sairam95/PROJECTS/Zillow House Price/readme.md

 ## Project Description:

 In this notebook, I tried  to explore and predict the data given for Zillow prize competition.
 Before we dive deep into the data, let us know a little more about the competition.
-(IPYTHON NOTEBOOK IS UPLOADED IN HTML FORMAT PLEASE DOWN THE HTML FILE)
+(IPYTHON NOTEBOOK IS UPLOADED IN HTML FORMAT PLEASE DOWNLOAD THE HTML FILE)

 Zillow: